-- DRAFTS of School Improvement Plan and approved Parent Involvement Plans are shared with Staff during Pre-planning.
-Staff comments are reviewed and considered. - Train all staff on the information included in the 2015_Systemic Family Engagement: A Comprehensive Guide to Implementing an Effective Parental Involvement Program - Send Parent Involvement Plan and Compact home with ALL students.
-School Improvement Plans should be available for all parents and members of the community to review. - School Improvement Plan, Parent Involvement Plan and School/Parent Compact due to Central Office. - Final version of School Improvement Plan will be placed on School Website. - HiQ Letters sent to parents if Non-HiQ teacher is teaching their child - Plans developed for each Non-HiQ teacher. - Principals Attestation (HiQ Statement) Signed and submitted. - A Budget Statement sent to each school at the end of the month.
+- Approved School Improvement Plan and approved Parent Involvement Plans are shared with Staff during post planning or previously. - Train all staff on the information included in the 2015\Systemic Family Engagement: A Comprehensive Guide to Implementing an Effective Parental Involvement Program - Send Parent Involvement Plan and Compact home with ALL students. - School Improvement Plan, Parent Involvement Plan and School/Parent Compact due to Central Office - Final version of School Improvement Plan will be placed on School Website. - PQ Letters sent to parents if Non-PQ teacher is teaching their child - Plans developed for each Non-PQ teacher. - A Budget Statement sent to each school at the end of the month.
 Review listed expenditures for accuracy and review progress in spending. - Hold Parent Involvement activities and meetings according to plan.
 Save sign-in sheets and agendas and place in the MONITORING Notebook.
 Use Mid-year Review Checklist - Hold Professional Learning activities according to plan.
-Save sign-in sheets and Agendas and place in MONITORING Notebook. - Annual Title I Meeting window begins and extends until October 31st

-- Annual Homeless Survey completed

-- Notify parents of Parent Resource Room

-- Communicate with Neglected Facility and provide support and technical assistance
+Save sign-in sheets and Agendas and place in MONITORING Notebook. - Annual Title I Meeting window begins and extends until October 31st - Annual Homeless Survey completed - Notify parents of Parent Resource Room - Communicate with Neglected Facility and provide support and technical assistance